Cristianetaniguti/Reads2Map/pipelines/EmpiricalSNPCalling/EmpiricalSNPCalling.changelog.md

 # 1.4.1

-*  Use BCFtools norm to left-align indel marker positions identified by GATK, TASSEL, STACKs and freebayes
+*  Use BCFtools norm to left-align indel marker positions identified by GATK, STACKs and freebayes

 # 1.4.0